-Possible change Pros, cons and questions Ask to extend the length of your plan You'll put more in over time if you can't afford to pay more each month lpha The longer the term the more interest you'll pay overall Your plan is still linked to the stock market so there's a risk it still won't grow enough to repay your mortgage at the end of the term You may face extra charges and a tax liability if you vary an endowment policy.
-Get professional advice first You'll need to ask if you can extend your mortgage term to match Top up your plan by paying more each month X Your plan is still linked to the stock market so there's still a risk it won't grow enough X You could be worse off than if you used the same amount to reduce your mortgage You may face extra charges and a tax liability if you vary an endowment policy.
-Get professional advice first ?
+Possible change Pros, cons and questions Ask to extend the length of your plan ✓ You'll put more in over time if you can't afford to pay more each month ✗ The longer the term the more interest you'll pay overall Your plan is still linked to the stock market so there's a risk it still won't grow enough to repay your mortgage at the end of the term You may face extra charges and a tax liability if you change the terms of your endowment policy.
+Get professional financial advice first You'll need to ask if you can extend your mortgage term to match Top up your plan by paying more each month Your plan is still linked to the stock market so there's still a risk it won't grow enough You could be worse off than if you used the same amount to reduce your mortgage You may face extra charges and a tax liability if you change the terms of your endowment policy.
+Get professional financial advice first ?
 Some plans may not allow this option